Must-Have Website Design Basics

 Contact Form

-Whether booking flight tickets or making a purchase, a form makes it easier for people to let you know their requirements.
+A form makes it easier for people to let you know their requirements, whether booking flight tickets or making a purchase.
 However, designing it is a little tricky, and there are specific guidelines you need to follow.

 For starters, use simple colours (not more than two) for a refined look; it doesn’t need to be catchy, but the form must be noticeable.
 Also, it would be best to limit the number of options as hardly anyone would like the hassle of filling up a long line of information.
-Ensure you use complementary colours throughout the website.
+Align your writing style and ensure you use complementary colours throughout the website.

 You need to think about the data that will be most relevant to rank the website higher.
-Ask for that in the contact form while marking additional fields with an asterisk to denote optionally.
+Ask for that in the contact form, marking additional fields with an asterisk to indicate that they are optional.

 B. Time Is Money